SariskaIO/sariska-co-browsing-sample-app-with-npm/README.md

 Note: Currently, co-browsing starts automatically on page load.
 You can also initiate co-browsing by clicking a button.
 Use the 'startCobrowsing' and 'stopCoBrowsing' methods, as written in App.js.
+All the code related to co-browsing integration is in App.js

 ## Demo Video